Google boosts G Suite with collaboration, AI, integration features

 “Google Voice will bring telephony capabilities to G Suite, providing end users with contextual and intelligent features such as voicemail transcriptions and call filtering,” said Castañón Martínez.
 “This should bridge the gap with key rivals Cisco and Microsoft, both of which leverage voice communications as a central component of their respective productivity and collaboration portfolios.”

 After killing off the consumer version of Google+, the company has rebranded the enterprise version.
-Now known as Currents, the social sharing app has a new interface and includes admin tools that let organizations manage hashtags and Streams (highlighted topics and leaders), as well as analyze usage and engagement.
+Now known as Currents, the social sharing app has a new interface and includes admin tools that let organisations manage hashtags and Streams (highlighted topics and leaders), as well as analyse usage and engagement.

 “For G Suite users, this will be big, as it enables full integration with all other G Suite tools,” said Moorhead.
 “Users can have a near-desktop experience (with a smaller display) on their phones.”
 Currents is available in beta.